Zachary-R-Wilson/WorkoutApp/README.md

-# WorkoutApp
+# Z-MAN Workout App
-This Project is an open-source app to be used in the gym.
-The app sets out to streamline the process of creating and tracking workouts, with additional features such as a workout analysis.
-This project is meant to showcase engineering skills that I have learned during my time at Kansas State University.
+Z-MAN Workout App is an open-source full-stack application designed for gym environments.
+It aims to simplify the process of creating and tracking workouts while offering advanced features such as workout analysis.
+The application serves as a demonstration of the engineering skills I developed during my time at Kansas State University and through various internship experiences.
+It is built using React Native for the front-end interface and integrates with a C# API for efficient user data storage and retrieval.

 # About
 This is a Full Stack Application that uses the following Tools and programs: